mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/backlog/cloud-build-gke-different-projects.md

 ```
 So typically, by doing this, we just get rid off these permissions: `storage.buckets.create|get|list`, `artifactregistry.*`, and `containeranalysis.occurrences.*` which are not necessary in my context.

 That's a wrap!
-So we just saw how to properly setup Cloud Build able to push containers in GCR as well as deploying them in GKE by being in a different GCP project than the one actually hosting GCR and GKE.
+So we just saw how to properly setup Cloud Build able to push containers in Artifact Registry as well as deploying them in GKE by being in a different GCP project than the one actually hosting GAR and GKE.
 You could now repeat this scenario for any apps deployed in a shared GKE cluster.
 Furthermore, you could leverage this to manage different environments (DEV, QA, PROD) by having their respective GCP projects for example.

 Hope you enjoyed that one, cheers!